Skip to main content

 Prepare the space

 Clear the room as much as possible.
-If you’re hiring interior painters new orleans to paint a room with furniture, move everything into the center of the room and cover with another sheet.
+If you’re painting a room with furniture, move everything into the center of the room and cover with another sheet.
 Take everything off the walls: artwork, light switch covers, even wall-mounted fixtures.
 It’s hard to paint around these, and the job will look more professional if you don’t try.
 Inspect the walls.
 Fill any holes or dents with spackle and let them dry overnight before sanding lightly, to get a smooth surface.
 Finally, wash the walls.
 Wet a clean cloth with water and a little dishwasher soap.
 Have another clean, wet cloth nearby, for rinsing.
 Work in sections roughly 4 feet by 4 feet in size.
 Wash, then wipe, and then move to another area.
 You’d be surprised how much dust and dirt accumulates on walls.
 Let the walls dry overnight.
 If you’re using painter’s tape, apply it last, along the edges.
 Let it stick out from the wall, so it’s easier to remove later.

 Time to paint!